eric-bach/schedular/Tasks.md

 - [x] As a user I want a confirmation of a booked appointment
 - [x] As a user I want to receive a confirmation email for an appointment
 - [x] As a user I want to see my upcoming appointments
+- [] Bug: Fix issue with Bookings showing available appointments that have past
 - [] As a user I want the ability to cancel an appointment
   - [] Send email notification on cancellation
 - [] As a user I want to receive notification email of an upcoming appointment